projf/projf-explore/lib/display/README.md

 # Display - Verilog Library

 Video display Verilog designs from Project F covering signal generation, TMDS, and buffers.
 You can freely build on these [MIT licensed](../../LICENSE) designs.
-See the [Library](../) for other helpful Verilog modules or discover the [background to the Library](https://projectf.io/posts/verilog-library-announcement/).
+See the [Library](../) for other helpful Verilog modules and read the [verilog library overview](https://projectf.io/verilog-lib/) on the blog.

-Learn more at [projectf.io](https://projectf.io/), follow [@WillFlux](https://mastodon.social/@WillFlux) for updates, and join the FPGA discussion on [1BitSquared Discord](https://discord.gg/cf869yDbXf).

 ## Verilog Modules